Sir Peter Blake Marine Education and Recreation Centre

 Sir Peter Blake Marine Education & Recreation Centre (MERC) is a not for profit charity (Registration Number CC29903) based in Long Bay, Auckland, New Zealand.
 MERC offers marine-based environmental education and outdoor recreational experiences to schools, not-for-profit organisations, and business and corporate groups.

 MERC can accommodate up to 85 people at any time for overnight stays and activities, and up to a total of 120 people per day.
-A day programme consists of 3 activities on the day and instruction is given between 9am and 4pm.
+A day programme consists of 3 activities on the day and instruction is given between 9 am and 4 pm.
 There is scope to organise short duration, single day and multi-day courses, and these are specifically developed to meet the needs of each group.
 MERCs facilities have separate teacher/leader accommodation, multi-purpose hall, wheelchair access and large kitchen & dining facilities.

 The Centre's mission statement is to provide life-changing marine environmental education and outdoor experiences for young New Zealanders.